MRC Doctoral Training Partnership projects

 - holding (or due to obtain) qualifications in a relevant subject at the level of, or equivalent to, a good honours degree (ie a first or upper-second class honours degree)

 Qualifications (or a combination of qualifications and experience) which demonstrate equivalent ability and attainment can also be considered.

 For example, a less than sufficient first degree may be enhanced to meet the requirements by the acquisition of a master’s degree to enhance the first degree, e.g. from lower second to upper second.
 A related master’s degree is an advantage.

 Following submission of your formal online application and meetings with potential supervisors, we will confirm with shortlisted candidates directly before Christmas if they are invited to attend a formal panel interview.

-Panel interviews will be held in Manchester on Wednesday 11 January and Friday 13 January 2017.
+Panel interviews will be held in Manchester in early 2018.
 During the panel interview you will be required to give a short presentation on your research experience or the project you are applying to.
 If you have any questions about applications, please contact email@example.com or the Recruitment Manager Jessica Bowler.